-vanilla extract ¾ tsp
+vanilla extract 3/4 tsp

-white sugar ⅓ cup
+white sugar 1/4 cup

 all-purpose flour ½ cup

-butter ¼ cup
+butter 1/4 cup

-Preheat oven to 375 degrees F (190 degrees C).
-Butter and flour 12 (3 inch) madeleine molds; set aside.
+Preheat oven to 350 degrees F (190 degrees C).
+Butter 12 (3 inch) madeleines molds and set aside.

 Melt butter and let cool to room temperature.

-Beating constantly, gradually add sugar, and continue beating at high speed until mixture is thick and pale and ribbons form in bowl when beaters are lifted, 7-8 minutes.
+In a small mixing bowl, beat eggs and sugar at high speed for 8 minutes until mixture is pale and ribbons form in bowl when beaters are lifted.

-Add lemon zest and pour melted butter around edge of batter.
+Add vanilla, lemon zest and pour melted butter around edge of batter.
 Quickly but gently fold butter into batter.

-Bake 12 – 13 minutes, or until cakes are golden and the tops spring back when gently pressed with your fingertip.
+Bake 5-7 minutes, or until cakes are golden and the tops spring back when gently pressed with your fingertip.

 Leftover madeleines are wonderful when dunked into coffee or tea.